 Many people, especially young people with different degrees of autism, find it difficult to concentrate on their studies in a noisy, crowded atmosphere.
 Autistic people may have a reaction to a red wall, distant noise, and any type of high energy activity.
 Even a library, a place that is supposed to be quiet, can be unnerving to people with autism spectrum disorder (ASD).
 People with this condition interpret sounds and sights differently.
 They may also have a social anxiety and communication problem that inhibits their interactions with other people, especially on a lively college campus.

 Dublin City University adopted a new policy in the library by offering special sensory pods for people who have difficulty adapting to the library’s busy environment.
-These pods, placed discreetly along the walls of the libraries on three of its campuses, offer a small, soundproof enclosure for reading and studying.
+These pods, placed discreetly along the walls of the libraries on three of its campuses, offer a small, sound dampening enclosure for reading and studying.
 This is a new sensory-friendly space designed mainly for autistic students.
 Other students who are bothered by sounds may also use the pod.

 Sensory Pod Design